Relixir Alternatives in 2026

 Loudmink ($99-599/mo)

 The Loudmink AEO platform has human review enabled on every plan, from Starter through Max.
 Nothing auto-publishes unless you explicitly enable it.
 Starter ($99/mo) includes 8 articles per month with ChatGPT tracking.
 Pro ($299/mo) adds Gemini and Perplexity coverage, 20 articles, and 20 Reddit opportunities.
 Max ($599/mo) covers 5 AI search engines (ChatGPT, Gemini, Perplexity, Claude, Grok), 40 articles, 40 Reddit opportunities, and 10 YouTube opportunities.
-Post-publication verification rechecks AI search engines after content goes live to confirm your brand is actually getting cited.
+Continuous post-publication monitoring keeps tracking AI search engines after content goes live so you can see how your visibility changes.
 As of May 2026, Loudmink's Starter costs $100 less per month than Relixir's Basic while producing 3 more articles.
+Where Loudmink concedes ground: budget monitors like Otterly start at $29, well below Loudmink's $99, and Loudmink has no citation-probability score like AthenaHQ's ACE.

 Profound Growth ($399/mo)